Privacy-Preserving Transfer Learning for Community Detection using Locally Distributed Multiple Networks: Simulations

-\paragraph{Experiment III: Heterogeneous and private} We consider the set-up where the community assignments of the source networks are different from that of the target network, and the source networks need to be privacy-preserved.
+\textbf{Experiment III: Heterogeneous and private} We consider the setup where the community assignments of the source networks are different from those of the target network, and the source networks need to be privacy-preserved.
 Specifically, we test three cases of the couple $(\mu,q)$ for the source networks; see the third column of Table \ref{table:experi}.
-The average results over 10 replications are displayed in Figure \ref{sim_het_pri} (Cases I and II) and Figure \ref{sim_het_pri_case3} in Appendix \ref{add:num} (Case III).
+The average results over 10 replications are displayed in Figure \ref{sim_het_pri} (Cases I and II) and Figure \ref{sim_het_pri_case3} in Supplementary Materials (Case III).

 We have the following observations.
-The proposed methods are generally better than the distributed method and the single spectral clustering.
-In particular, when the privacy-preserving level and the heterogeneity level of source networks are positively correlated (Cases I and II), i.e., large $q$ and small $\mu$ or small $q$ and large $\mu$, the adaptive weighting strategy is better than the equal weighting strategy.
-By contrast, when the privacy-preserving level and the heterogeneity level of source networks are negatively correlated (Case III; see Figure \ref{sim_het_pri_case3} in the Appendix \ref{add:num}), the performance of the transfer learning-based methods is almost the same with that of the single spectral clustering method.
-In this time, the distributed method performs poorly because of the low quality of source data.
+The transfer learning-based methods are generally better than the distributed method and the single spectral clustering.
+In particular, when the privacy-preserving level and the heterogeneity level of source networks are positively correlated (Cases I and II), the adaptive weighting strategy is better than the equal weighting strategy.
+By contrast, when the privacy-preserving level and the heterogeneity level of source networks are negatively correlated (Case III; see Figure \ref{sim_het_pri_case3} in the Supplementary Materials), the performance of the transfer learning-based methods is not much better than that of the single spectral clustering method.
+At this time, the distributed method performs poorly because of the low quality of the source data.

+{ In Section \ref{add:num} of the Supplementary Materials, we include additional simulations (Experiments IV-VI) to assess the sensitivity of the proposed method.
+Experiments IV and V study the performance of the proposed method as the number of informative networks varies, while Experiment VI examines varying privacy parameters, including a stringent regime where the $ q_l$ values for non-informative networks are close to 0.5.
+The numerical results show that the proposed method has satisfactory performance even under tight privacy budgets.
+We refer to Section \ref{add:num} for detailed results and discussion.